-The PRC is currently home to 9 chimpanzees, who arrived in two groups: seven youngsters came here in 1996 from a biomedical research laboratory in New York (Pozna, a member of this group passed away in 2016), and five adults were rescued two years later from a private pet situation in Georgia in which they had spent decades in squalid conditions (Debbie, another member of the “Dahlonega 5” passed away in 1998 shortly after rescue, and Hazel passed away in 2016).
+The PRC is currently home to 8 chimpanzees, who arrived in two groups: seven youngsters came here in 1996 from a biomedical research laboratory in New York (Pozna and Cory, members of this group passed away in 2016 and 2020), and five adults were rescued two years later from a private pet situation in Georgia in which they had spent decades in squalid conditions (Debbie, another member of the “Dahlonega 5” passed away in 1998 shortly after rescue, and Hazel passed away in 2016).
 In the summer of 2000, the two groups were united into one cohesive unit that more resembles the social dynamic of a natural chimpanzee troop.
 Both the adults from Georgia and the adolescents from the New York laboratory have benefited tremendously from this integration, as it has enabled more complex interactions and social opportunities

 Are the Center’s chimpanzees and monkeys encouraged to breed and produce offspring?